sf-wdi-24/modules/how-tos/rails/rake-tasks/readme.md

 ```cli
 touch lib/tasks/fun_task.rake
 ```
 **Note:  You will want to name the file with .rake in order to allow Rails to look for it.
-However, you will be able to write all of your code using standard Ruby conventions**
+You will be able to write all of your code using standard Ruby conventions**

 This will allow you to house all of your tasks in the
 * A description